geoSkogen/integer/README.md

 # integer
-Math Refresher--as close as I've come to JavaScript totally decoupled from the HTML document; classed elements can be added, rearranged, & removed without script failure.
+Math Refresher&mdash;creates three kinds of randomly generated arithmetic problems validates user input, and displays correct answers for incorrect responses.

-The page creates three kinds of randomly generated arithmetic problems--4th grade level*-- validates user input, and displays correct answers for incorrect responses.
+The JavaScript is largely decoupled from the HTML document;

-*It was my daughter's idea.
+properly classed & clustered elements can be added, rearranged, & removed without script failure.